Frasnae/madLibs/README.md

 # HOW TO ADD A NEW STORY

-Go to madTexts.py and create a new class, the name will be used to identify it across all documents, add this name to the end of the
-"titles" list in madLists.py to add it to the random choice list
+Go to madTexts.py and create a new class, the name will be used to identify it across all documents, add this name to the end of the list `titles` in [madLists.py] to add it to the random choice list

 In this class you will need to add the following: